advanced-go/search/README.md

 }
 ~~~

-Search also utilizes a resolver for expanding URI templates, and a controller for implementing timeouts and access logging.
-The resolver is also used to expand URI's for testing.
+Search also utilizes a resolver for building URI's, and a controller for implementing timeouts and access logging.
+The resolver is also used to build URI's for testing.

 ~~~
 func init() {